Ocober 22, 2020 | WSU Insider

 Researchers at Washington State University are part of a national effort to find a higher-value use for such leftovers.
 The waste, also known as corn stover, is a plentiful source of lignin, a structural molecule used to make advanced jet fuels.

-Bin Yang, associate professor in WSU’s Department of Biological Systems Engineering, is helping to launch a new $3.7 million, U.S. Department of Energy (DOE)-funded project, led by researchers at the University of North Dakota.
+Bin Yang, professor in WSU’s Department of Biological Systems Engineering, is helping to launch a new $3.7 million, U.S. Department of Energy (DOE)-funded project, led by researchers at the University of North Dakota.
 The team will design, build, and test a lignin-based pilot reactor, for the first time studying the commercial viability of the process.

 Read the full article: Pilot project turns corn waste into jet fuel